Fyssion/StatsMe/README.md

 ## Recorders

 Unfornatantly, the below will not work yet.
-Due to unforseen circumstances, I'll have to wait discord-ext-menus is merged and officially released with discord.py
+Due to unforeseen circumstances, I'll have to wait discord-ext-menus is merged and officially released with discord.py

 Feel free to install the dependencies yourself, however.